adnanjaw/cronned-rclone/docs/usage.md

   adnanjaw/cronned-rclone:latest daemon --config=/config/ofelia.ini
 ```

-### - Labels
+### Docker run command using labels

-In case you are using Ofelia labels, you can add this command at the end of your Docker run or Docker Compose command.
+In case you are using Ofelia labels.

 ```bash
 docker run --name cronned-rclone \